BART stabbing victim's godfather makes plea to black community

 Police released an image of a 27-year-old man wanted in connection with the attack.
 He's been identified as John Cowell.

+- 'Stand down': BART stabbing victim's godfather makes plea to black community

-VIDEO: Heartbroken father demands justice after daughter stabbed at BART station
+- Heartbroken father demands justice after daughter stabbed at BART station